 All application materials must be submitted by December 1.
 Applications are only considered for the fall quarter of each year.
 No late applications will be accepted.

-All applications require a non-refundable application fee of $105 for domestic applicants and $125 for international applicants.
+All applications require a non-refundable application fee of $120 for domestic applicants and $140 for international applicants.
 Graduate Division will not process your application until the application fee has been received.
 A limited number of application fee waivers are available to qualified U.S. citizens and permanent residents who demonstrate evidence of financial need or proof of participation in an undergraduate research program.
+McNair Scholars and California Alliance for Minority Participation (CAMP) applicants are among those eligible.
+Fee waivers are not available to international applicants.

 Required Application Materials